MLB Rumors: Phillies Players ‘Optimistic’ About Harper, Machado Pursuits

 The free agent saga of Bryce Harper and Manny Machado has, improbably, stretched into the start of spring training.
-The two superstar free agents remain unsigned, for now, as rumors continue to swirl as to the players’ ultimate destination.
+The two superstar free agents remain unsigned for now, as rumors continue to swirl as to the players’ ultimate destination.

 One team that’s been linked to both players is the Philadelphia Phillies, a team whose owner, John Middleton, said at the beginning of the offseason that the team may spend “stupid money” on players this offseason.
 In a winter in which many teams aren’t spending at all on players, the Phillies signed free agent outfielder Andrew McCutchen and relief pitcher David Robertson, traded for shortstop Jean Segura and catcher J.T.
 Realmuto, and signed young pitcher Aaron Nola to a contract extension.